Supernova4422/SFMPanoramaTool/README.md

 This is the unofficial source filmmaker panorama toolkit!
 This program will help out users of SFM to make their very own panoramic videos!

+A usage Guide for this program can be found in documentation.rtf

+Please be sure to report all bugs, and provide relavent .dmx files when applicable

 #Dependencies and libraries
 This program adapts Logan McCloud's 360 degree method.
 Check out his stuff at: http://hyperchaotixanimation.tumblr.com/